FAQ

 -

 With drives connected to the ACSI bus the boot partition has to be located within the first Gigabyte of a drive.
-Further, TOS can only boot from the ACSI bus when HDDRIVER is not loaded into TT-RAM.
+Furthermore, on a TT TOS can only boot from the ACSI bus when HDDRIVER is not loaded into TT-RAM.

 -